JorjaFox/website/_posts-old-blog/2009-01-09-season-nine-round-up.md

 The January 13th issue of the CSI Magazine (Issue #8, with CSI: Miami on the cover) has a little gem for you.

-<blockquote>Following the introduction of Doctor Raymond Langston in episode nine (<em>19 Down</em>), episode 10, entitled <em>One To Go</em>, sees the much-mourned departure of William Petersen's Gil Grissom.
-Though the exact way in which he leaves had not been revealed at the time of going to press, it seems that <em>One To Go</em> will also feature the finale return of Sara Sidle (Jorja Fox). [...]</blockquote>
+<blockquote>Following the introduction of Doctor Raymond Langston in episode nine (_19 Down_), episode 10, entitled _One To Go_, sees the much-mourned departure of William Petersen's Gil Grissom.
+Though the exact way in which he leaves had not been revealed at the time of going to press, it seems that _One To Go_ will also feature the finale return of Sara Sidle (Jorja Fox). [...]</blockquote>

 And <a href="https://jorjafox.net/gallery/media/print/misc/csimag008-1.jpg">this photo of Jorja and Billy</a>